 After walking through the train station and into the Magic Kingdom we waited in line to have our photo taken at the tree in Main Street Square.
 We usually bypass this line, however this year the train decorations are themed to trains.
-With Jeff being a train-nut we had to have our photo taken here.
+With my husband being a train-nut we had to have our photo taken here.
 It was well worth the wait.
 As expected, the decorations are perfect.

 At 6:15 we were having dinner outside Casey’s on Main Street looking over to the Castle.
 We did not plan this, but it turns out this is the perfect place to be for the Castle lighting ceremony which includes a visit from Elsa, Anna and Olaf of Frozen fame, and a cute story.